June 23, 2020

 Among the many issues the ARA addresses is that of resilient livestock systems.
 The ARA recognizes the importance of reintegrating livestock and cropping systems by setting a goal of increasing those farm types by 100 percent above 2017 levels.
 More diversified cropping systems and crop-livestock integration can improve the resilience of farm operations in a variety of ways.

 We will discuss in greater detail these provisions of the ARA in our upcoming posts, so stay tuned.
 Here we turn our attention to innovative manure management strategies to reduce methane emissions, a potent greenhouse gas, while producing compost, an important component of healthy soils.
+Famers may get in touch with a Manure Separation Equipment Wholesaler to find an equipment suitable for the manure management approach they use.

 Managing and storing manure is a critical issue for any livestock system.
 Roughly half of agriculture’s greenhouse gas emissions in the United States comes from manure management and enteric fermentation (the belches from livestock).
 The ARA looks to reduce potent methane emissions in livestock operations through a new program to support alternative methods to manage manure, enabling a move away from current wet manure handling and its significant environmental footprint.